-\textbf{Foundations of Automated Survey \& Verification.} Our agentic roles are grounded in the emerging literature of automated science.
-The historian agent builds upon recent advancements in automated survey generation, such as \textit{SurveyG} \citep{nguyen2025surveyg} and \textit{AutoSurvey} \citep{wang2024autosurvey}, which demonstrate the feasibility of generating hierarchical citation graphs using LLMs.

-The baseline scout agent operationalizes the ``chain-of-verification'' pattern \citep{dhuliawala2023cove}, moving beyond passive retrieval to active claim verification.
-This aligns with recent work on scientific fact-checking benchmarks like \textit{SciFact} and \textit{Co-Sight} \citep{zhang2025cosight}, specifically targeting the adversarial task of identifying omitted evidence rather than just contradicting evidence.
-We summarize the feature addition of our framework in Table~\ref{tab:feature_comparison}.
+\textbf{Foundations of Automated Survey \& Verification.} Our architecture is grounded in the emerging literature of automated science.
+The historian agent builds upon automated survey generation frameworks, such as \textit{SurveyG} \citep{nguyen2025surveyg} and \textit{AutoSurvey} \citep{wang2024autosurvey}, which construct hierarchical citation graphs using LLMs.
+Similarly, the baseline scout operationalizes the ``chain-of-verification'' pattern \citep{dhuliawala2023cove}.
+This aligns with scientific fact-checking benchmarks like \textit{SciFact} and \textit{Co-Sight} \citep{zhang2025cosight}, moving beyond passive retrieval to actively identify omitted evidence and missing SOTA baselines.